 Take Control of Your Independence & Safety

 A full 80% of falls happen in the bathroom, according to NewsUSA, quoting a National Institute on Aging statistic.
 This makes the bathroom one of the most dangerous rooms to be in.
 But there's no avoiding the bathroom, you have to use it every day.
 That's where bathroom safety equipment comes in.
 By installing the correct products in your bathroom, you can take control of your independence while keeping safe and avoiding injuries.
 At BLACKBURN'S, we offer helpful products such as grab bars, shower chairs, toilet seat risers and so much more.
-Browse our full line of bathroom safety equipment by clicking the button below.
+Contact our team to learn more about improving safety in your home's bathroom.

 Bathroom Safety FAQs